 LogLevel Value Description 0 Disables all logging.
 1 Logs severe error events that lead the connector to abort.
 2 Logs error events that might allow the connector to continue running.
 3 Logs events that might result in an error if action is not taken.
 4 Logs general information that describes the progress of the connector.
 5 Logs detailed information that is useful for debugging the connector.
 6 Logs all connector activity.
-Set the Log Path n conerty to the full noth to the folder where you want to save

-- 3. Set the ${\tt LogPath}$ property to the full path to the folder where you want to save log files. - 4.
+- 3. Set the LogPath property to the full path to the folder where you want to save log files. - 4.
 Set the LogFileCount property to the maximum number of log files to keep.